What Can Guinea Pigs Eat? (Safe Foods List)

 - Introduce into the diet slowly

-- Feed small amounts once a week
+- Feed small amounts once or twice a week

 Celery